 You'll need to apply for a certificate of entitlement known as an S1 form.
-S1 forms show that your state healthcare is paid for by the UK if you live in an EU country.
+S1 forms show that your state healthcare is paid for by the UK if you live in an EU country or Switzerland.

 If you receive both a pension from the country you now live in and your UK State Pension, you cannot get an S1 form.
 This is because the country you live in will be responsible for your healthcare.

 If you receive your UK State Pension as well as a pension from an EU member state, but are now living in a different EU state, the country to which you paid contributions toward your pension for the longest period becomes responsible for your healthcare.

-You can apply for your form from the Overseas Healthcare Services.
+You can apply for an S1 form from the Overseas Healthcare Services.